twk6809/ARISS_mod_script_gen/README.md

 and generate lots of errors.
 This is easy to do!

 The tool can fail if the expected file names are not as expected.
 The input file names are fixed in the Python code.
-See the README file.
+Check spelling for file names.

 Misspelled field or variable name(s) in the form, or the template, will not get properly populated.
 Do not change the field or variable names.
 If new